 This city knows how to eat.
 One wouldn’t go out of options regardless of the budget.
 In every housing estate or community, in almost every street corner, you will find hawker stalls.
-Singaporeans take great pride in them and is very much part of the local culture.
-It is deeply rooted in this country’s history.
+Singaporeans take great pride in them and are very much part of the local culture.
+They are deeply rooted in this country’s history.

 You could almost certainly find a selection of Chinese, Malay and Indian fare as these are the major cultures that have shaped this country.

 We tried eating at the local hawker area in the community where my friend lives.
 It has a food court-like setting with an open view of the street and is located in the ground level of one of the buildings of this residential block, which is a typical setting for this type of housing community.
 Other usual places are street corners, parks, even MRT stations.

 I couldn’t help but notice how, even in the city, we don’t seem to be too far away from nature.
 I’ve noticed there are different types of trees lining the streets and some type of exotic birds finding home in them.
 There were a few I have seen who patiently waited for diners to finish eating so they could swoop down on the table and snatch some food.
 They don’t seem to me like the maya variety I often see in the Philippines.
 The ones here seem to don a different shade of color.
 It could possibly be the same specie under a different category or a different specie altogether, I’m not sure.